AhmedAbdulrahman/dotfiles/README.md

 What's it
 ----------
-This is where I keep all my configs and automated scripts that I use when I set up a new environment for macOS.
+This is where I keep all my dotfiles and configs, and as well as all the tools I commonly use.
+Every time I set up a new OS X machine I can execute a single command to `bootstrap` a new system and pull down all of my dotfiles and configs.

 What's inside
 -------------